 I’ll never forget my first international trip when I was a freshman in college.
 Traveling with a study abroad group, I was terrified to go so far from home with a group of proverbial strangers for the first time in my life.
 However, that trip turned out to be a life-changing experience that sealed my already engrained obsession with all things British.
 I fell in love with the U.K..
-Now, nearly 9 years later, I am saying goodbye to my fur baby and making the trip solo for the first time to embark on my Ph.D.
+Now, nearly 9 years later, I am saying goodbye to my fur baby and traveling solo for the first time to embark on my Ph.D.

 While I’ve traveled domestically by myself before, I’ve never solo-traveled internationally, and let me tell you… it is equal parts feeling like a totally independent badass and having near-panic attacks about double- and triple-checking that I have my passport, wallet, phone, meds, border patrol papers… all while navigating through airports and managing luggage—that’s right, by. my. self.